The client, a builder, desired a contemporary ranch style home for his personal residence on a rural lot.

 open layout with interesting interior volumes and views to the exterior.

 Although the roof design appears fairly tame at first glance, the deep, smooth plastered overhangs, viewed

-through the transom (overhead) windows, blends dramatically with interior ceilings providing a sense of airiness throughout while the great room ceiling rises into a voluminous termination into a pyramid shaped skylight.
+through the transom (overhead) windows, blends dramatically with interior ceilings providing a sense of airiness throughout while the great room ceiling terminates in a voluminous, pyramid shaped skylight.